Skip to content

 Many areas of our parks fall within and have helped to preserve the natural floodplains of our river valleys.
 We expect to see these park areas in flood during the winter months and the planting and habitat management that we do around these areas take account for this.

 Many of the newer developments have local SUDS (Sustainable Drainage Systems) designed into their plans.
-These often form the heart of the park and the housing development is built around them, examples are Brooklands Meadows and Oxley Park.
+These often form the heart of the park and the housing development is built around them, examples are Brooklands Meadow Park and Oxley Park.
 For parts of the year, these areas may look like dry ditches but when heavy rainfall comes, these ditches store the water that runs off from roads, paths, car parks and roofs creating a series of brooks and ponds.
 This means that the excess water runs away from the houses and so it prevents residential flooding.

-Staying Safe in the Parks
+Staying safe in the parks

 Keep an eye on local weather forecasts so that you know when heavy rainfall is likely.
 You may have to change your route if part of the park that you usually visit is in flood.
 Do not enter the water under any circumstances and ensure dogs are kept on a lead away from the water’s edge as there may be hidden dangers underneath the water.
 If you see someone in trouble in the water, please call 999.

-Find out more about water safety in Milton Keynes here.
+Find out more about water safety

 Who manages Milton Keynes' flooding defences?